 Financial support at university

-This page outlines how you can finance your university studies, describes the additional funding available for many healthcare courses, and provides a link to more information about proposed changes.
+This page outlines how you can finance your university studies, describes the additional funding available for many healthcare courses, and provides a link to more information about changes from 2017.

 Your eligibility for funding (and how much you may get) depends on a number of factors including: